RisperWM/Nara-eccomerce-App/README.md

 # Nara-eccomerce-App
-Clother shopping site built using react native and redux
+Cloths shopping site built using react native and redux